KMKfw/kmk_firmware/docs/hardware.md

 keyboards/microcontrollers.
 The base requirements for device support
 - CircuitPython
 - 256KB of flash storage
-- HID over USB or Bluetooth.
+- HID over USB and/or Bluetooth.

 ## Secondary Support